You are here

 International Club strengthens the friendships between students from the United States and international students, promotes international relations, and exposes students to a wealth of culture.

-Minnesota Public Interest Research Group is a grassroots, nonpartisan, nonprofit, students-directed organization that empowers and trains students and engages the community to take collective action in the public interest throughout the state of Minnesota.
+Minnesota Public Interest Research Group is a grassroots, nonpartisan, nonprofit, student-directed organization that empowers and trains students and engages the community to take collective action in the public interest throughout the state of Minnesota.

 National Society of Black Engineers stimulates and develops student interest in the various engineering disciplines, and strives to increase the number of minority students studying engineering at both the undergraduate and graduate levels.